 For a look at more recent history, visitors can walk the “Streets of Old Grand Rapids,” and enter and peek into scaled-down dioramas of the town from around the turn of the last century.

-Education blends with entertainment at stops such as the gift store, which is called the Curiosity Shop; a 1928 Spillman carousel, which takes on riders of all ages; and the Roger B. Chaffee Planetarium, which is dedicated to the memory of the Grand Rapids astronaut who died in the 1967 Apollo I fire.
-It recently was upgraded and presents shows for adults and children.
+Next, education blends with entertainment at stops such as the gift store, which is called the Curiosity Shop; a 1928 Spillman carousel, which takes on riders of all ages; and the Roger B. Chaffee Planetarium.
+It is dedicated to the memory of the Grand Rapids astronaut who died in the 1967 Apollo I fire.
+Furthermore, it recently was upgraded and presents shows for adults and children.

 The museum completed an 8,000-square-foot, two-story expansion in the spring of 2016, which includes a new exhibit gallery.
 “For visitors, the presidency is theirs to see and touch (almost), to use, and to hold accountable,” the museum’s website says.
 In keeping with this approach, the library exhibits range from Ford’s youth in Michigan to his life in the White House.
 Visitors can walk through a replica of the Oval Office.
-The Watergate scandal, which spawned a constitutional crisis and led to Ford’s pardoning of President Richard Nixon, is featured in a separate exhibit.
-In addition, Gerald and Betty Ford are buried on the grounds.
+The Watergate scandal is featured in a separate exhibit for spawning a constitutional crisis and leading to Ford’s pardoning of President Richard Nixon.
+In addition, the grounds are the final resting place of Gerald and Betty Ford.

 The Ford Museum is a must-see place.
 More info: www.fordlibrarymuseum.gov.

 Wealthy Theatre was also brought back from ruin.
 Since its construction in 1911, it has served as a showcase for live performances and films; a warehouse for an aircraft company; and a foreign-film house.
 In 1998 it became a community arts center that is helping to revitalize the Wealthy Street area.
-Today, movies and live shows are presented there.
+Today, it presents movies and live shows there.

 Grand Rapids has a great reputation for its breweries and dining.
 Throughout the summer are festivals of art, music, cars, food, and more.
 Check the Experience Grand Rapids website listed below for dates of activities and special events.